 - The Long Pants or Trousers on your Uganda Gorilla Trek are the best because in case it rains, they quickly dry up and they also offer assured protection from the thorns, nettles, and branches.

 - Hand gloves.
-Since gorilla trekking is done in the slippery trails, travelers are highly argued to use building gloves to cover their hands when trekking the mountain gorillas.
-These can help you to protect your hands from injuries in case you slide in the muddy and slippery trails
+Since gorilla trekking is done on slippery trails, travelers are highly argued to use building gloves to cover their hands when trekking the mountain gorillas.
+These can help you to protect your hands from injuries in case you slide on the muddy and slippery trails

 - Shoes We strongly recommend travelers on their gorilla trekking safaris to come with a good pair of jungle/ankle boots with good grooves or threads for footwear, this is because as we earlier said, these gorilla parks are located in a hilly area so you need this well-grooved boot to keep you from backsliding as you hike high up and down the Virunga ranges.